-Zoë studies persuasion and decision making, working passionately to understand how people can lead happier, healthier, more fulfilling lives.
-Her research has been featured in the New York Times, Wall Street Journal, The Economist, Scientific American, and Psychology Today.
+I study and teach persuasion, focusing on tiny tweaks that help people lead richer, healthier, happier lives.
+My work has been featured in the New York Times, Wall Street Journal, The Economist, Scientific American, and Psychology Today.

-Prior to her engagement at Yale, she managed a $200 million segment of the Barbie brand at Mattel, developed an executive education leadership program at Harvard, acted on stage and film, and ran a small business.
-She received her doctorate from Harvard, MBA from the University of Southern California, and bachelor’s degree from Haverford College.
-Her favorite hobbies are lighting people up and curating adventures.
+Some career highlights prior to my engagement at Yale include managing a $200 million segment of Barbie, developing an executive education leadership program at Harvard, acting on stage and film, and starting a small business.
+I received my doctorate from Harvard, MBA from the University of Southern California, and bachelor’s degree from Haverford College.
+These days my favorite hobby is authoring my first book, Bad Influence.